 Portfolio Management.
 The Division is evaluating each of the loans in the "B" category to develop a plan for stabilizing the loans and reducing its potential for default.
 Strategies may include loan modification, use of additional resources, adjustments to funding of reserves for replacement going forward, payment forbearance, and replacement of management agents.
-As of June 30, 2022, there were two loans in the "C" category of which one is collateralized by marketable securities whose value exceeds the outstanding loan amount, minimizing any additional financial risk to MHF.
+As of December 31, 2022, there was one loan in the "C" category collateralized by a marketable security whose value exceeds the outstanding loan amount, minimizing any additional financial risk to MHF.